SPOTS 2025 IS NOW CLOSED!

-Even though we don’t need your blood spots, what you tell us in the survey will be vital to understand and identify what the gaps are in HIV prevention and sexual health care.
-The insights you share will help guide sexual health services and community organisations, such as Burnett Foundation Aotearoa and Body Positive, in improving HIV and sexual health care for our communities.
+The insights you’ve shared will help guide sexual health services and community organisations, such as Burnett Foundation Aotearoa and Body Positive, in improving HIV and sexual health care for our communities.

 Information from the previous survey has already been used extensively to benefit our communities.
 Examples include updating blood donation processes, PrEP delivery, testing innovations, and experiences with healthcare like your GP.

-You can see more results from the previous round of SPOTS here.
+You can see more results from the previous round of SPOTS here - and if you’d like to keep up with SPOTS news and developments, sign up using the email link below!

 What ever happened with the blood donation policy from last time?